trueheart78/trueheart78.com/games.md

 1. Axiom Verge (PS4/Vita)
   - I really wanted to like this, but just couldn't get into it after hours of play.
+1. Bloodborne (PS4)
+  - Just not enjoying it.
+1. Flinthook (PS4)
+  - Love the style, but after nearly 10 hours, still can't be the first boss.
+If rebalanced, will consider returning to it.

 <a name='planned-purchases'></a>